VishalSalvankar/Online-food-portal-system/README.md

 Online-Food-Portal System
 ====================

-An online portal for knowing the recipe of your favourite food item
+An online portal for knowing the recipe of your favourite food item.

+A report file of the project is also included